Why It Works

 - Store-bought chicken stock is better than store-bought beef stock, with a cleaner, more natural meaty flavor that allows the onions to shine through.

-- Asian fish sauce, cider vinegar, and sherry add depth and complexity to the broth.
+- Cider vinegar, and sherry add depth and complexity to the broth.

 Traditional techniques for caramelizing onions can take hours to deliver extra-sweet, complex flavor.
 The pressure cooker reduces that time down to about 30 minutes of hands-off cooking.
 Finishing off those onions with sherry, stock, and some aromatics transforms them into a soul-satisfying classic French onion soup.